The Shareholders of the Company

 Pursuant to the provisions of Section 134(3)(a) and Section 92(3) of the Companies Act2013 read with Rules made thereunder the draft Annual Return of the Company for theFinancial Year 31st March 2021 is uploaded on the website of the Company andcan be accessed at http://uttamsugar.in/adminpanel/product_image/4146c1694e1d093b451df4dae605364bANNUAL_RETURN_2021.pdf

 Pursuant to the provisions of Section 177 of the Companies Act 2013 read with Rulesmade thereunder and Regulation 22 of SEBI (Listing Obligations and DisclosureRequirements) Regulations 2015 the Company has in place a whistleblower policy to dealwith unethical behavior victimization fraud and other grievances or concerns if any.The Policy allows the whistle-blowers to have direct access to the Chairman of the AuditCommittee and also protects them from any kind of discrimination or harassment.
 Theaforesaid policy can be accessed on the Companys website i.e. www.uttamsugar.in andweblink of the same is http://uttamsugar.in/adminpanel/product_image/6cc3d4c19cf1ab275a3848390e5611c1Whistle_Blower%20&%20Vigil%20Mechanism.pdf.

 NOMINATION & REMUNERATION COMMITTEE

-The Company has not given any loan or made any investment or providedguarantee during the year under review in terms of section 186 of the Companies Act 2013.
+The Company has not given any loan or provided guarantee during the year under reviewin terms of Section 186 of the Companies Act 2013.
+However the Company has madeinvestment during the year under review in pursuance of applicable provisions of Section186 of the Companies Act 2013.